darkorsa/cordo/README.md

 composer sql-import resources/database/sql/oauth.sql
 ```

 it will create all the neccessary db tables.
-Endpoints for oAuth are already there located in `app/Auth/UI/Http/routes.php`, the default ClientID is *Cordo*.
+Endpoints for oAuth are already there located in `app/Auth/UI/Http/Route/AuthRoutes.php`, the default ClientID is *Cordo*.

 ## Still missing
 - Internationalization
-- Some simple HTML template engine
+- Lightweight HTML template engine
 - Routes grouping

 ## How things work